20+ Best Blogging Tools For Bloggers Who Want To Be Successful

 12. Google Analytics

-Once you download WordPress onto your new blog, you should first add Google Analytics.
+Once you download WordPress onto your new blog, you should add Google Analytics.
 This is the tool that all bloggers use to track everything on their site, from who is going to it, when, and from where.

 It is impossible to grow if you do not know these essential things.
 Also, when you get to a point where you are trying to monetize it, it is impossible to qualify for any sponsorships, advertising, or partnerships without knowing the data on your website.